t4generators/t4-SolutionManager/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/gaelgael5/t4generators?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) ![Build status](https://ci.appveyor.com/api/projects/status/miuedx7p06tbhdk1?svg=true)

+## what this script T4 do
 * Manages multi file generation with multi folder target.
 * List the files from solution.
 * Parse the code C#, Visual Basic, and all .NET languages integrated into Visual Studio.

+## how this script T4 is developed
+* this t4 is developed in a classic csharp project (VisualStudio.ParsingSolution). a T4 "Generator/T4/Project2T4/GenerateFromProject.t4" concate all files of the project and generate the T4 "ParsingSolution.generated.t4"

 # Getting started